Local Body Reform

 The Herald writes:

-The Cabinet has signed off on Mr Hide's request for the Department of Internal to local government law, including the removal of the requirement for councils to deliver on “community outcomes” such as social, environmental and cultural “wellbeing” which Mr Hide said pushed councils into providing services well beyond their core roles.
+The Cabinet has signed off on Mr Hide’s request for the Department of Internal Affairs to review local government law, including the removal of the requirement for councils to deliver on “community outcomes” such as social, environmental and cultural “wellbeing” which Mr Hide said pushed councils into providing services well beyond their core roles.

 In the Cabinet paper Mr Hide said there was a need for a clearer delineation of central and local government roles.
 He proposed making councils more financially transparent to force them to focus on core activities.